spkcspider/spkcspider/README.md

 * documentation
 * get_size returns tuple with affected quota
 * make quota type overridable (maybe add extra nonsaved quota: other)
-* AuthToken overhaul
-  * Remove PermissiveTokens, add access by PersistentToken
-  * require for account_deletion PersistentToken (and rework referrer system)
-  * referrer intention=persist for allowing saving data and creating persistToken
-  * AuthToken: search parameters (replace ids, replace search parameters for every access), add persist field or reuse referrer field for persistence
-  * intention=ask-permission, for asking user to update their search parameter filter (maybe)
-  * add ProxyModels: PersistentToken, VisitorToken by using QuerySet as_manager
-  * referring: add form field with search parameters (user can add/remove filter like he wants)
-    * should hide/show elements (update dynamically?)

-* add auth strength (generated dynamically by passed tests, return numbers instead true)
-  * repurpose levels 4, 9 as special login for owner
-  * form strength check returns tuple with minimal and maximal strength of protection (can be used to determinate if protections can be used for authentication)
-  * add intention=auth to trigger authlike access control check (add usercompont field which saves if this is possible)
-* use duplicate password fields and check all of the supplied passwords (up to 2 pws?)

 ## Later